T-Brick/c0deine/langs.md

-# Information about Source Languages + Emitted Code
+# Information about Source Languages

-## Source Languages
+## Language Definitions

 C0deine has a variety of source languages that build upon each other by adding new features.
 Here is a list of currently supported languages (as well as links